abhaya1310/Messenger-Frontend/BACKEND_INTEGRATIONS.md

 **Important:**
 - Do not call this from a public browser UI unless you are comfortable exposing the cron secret.
+- Prefer using `POST /api/admin/org/:orgId/pos/sync` from the admin UI, which injects the secret server-side.

 ---